anmolpahwa/INDVS/README.md

 # Vehicle Specification

-Specification for freight and passenger vehicles.
+Specification for some of the common freight and passenger vehicles operational in India.

 ### Basic information